cdipaolo/pressureConvert/README.md

 #Room For Improvement:
 -Cut extensive usage of global variables

--Improve UI (although that is challenging with wxPython :) ) -Be responsive to user input without having to hit enter -Change to use more accurate conversion factors
+-Improve UI -although that is challenging with the limitations of wxPython :)

+-Be responsive to user input without having to hit enter

+-Change to use more accurate conversion factors